 A long holiday abroad is always an exciting prospect and can keep us going through the long working weeks.
 Planning a trip in advance is a great way to reduce costs and enjoy the holiday even more once you’re there.
 A key part of your planning will be deciding how to pay for the trip and expenses whilst away.
 Credit cards are the choice of many due to the travel insurance benefits often provided by the card provider.
-If this is you, here are a few tips to keep control of your finances and maximise your card benefits to make your trip go smoothly.
+If this is you, here are a few tips to keep control of your finances and maximize your card benefits to make your trip go smoothly.

 Reap the rewards

 Many credit providers have promotional offers and reward programs to entice you into applying for a credit card.
 If you choose wisely, these offers can be helpful when paying for your trip.
-For example, you can cash in reward points to pay for your flight, hotel room or car rental – reducing the overall cost of the trip.
+For example, you can cash in reward points to pay for your flight, hotel room, or car rental – reducing the overall cost of the trip.
 You can even find promotional offers that save on the cost of day trips when on holiday.
-Planning your trip in advance will give you time to search for the credit card that will maximise these benefits.
+Planning your trip in advance will give you time to search for the credit card that will maximize these benefits.